-If you are seeking compensation for loss of sight, you may first wonder what qualifies as loss of sight or loss of vision in terms of making a compensation claim.
+If you are seeking compensation for loss of sight by making a claim, you may first wonder what qualifies as loss of sight or loss of vision in terms of making a compensation claim.
 An eye injury claim for sight loss compensation can be for a variety of reasons.
 You can start to lose your vision as a result of an accident, through an injury, or simply through ageing.
 If your sight loss was caused by an accident or injury, you could be eligible to make a personal injury claim.
 Accidents and injuries which can cause damage to the vision can happen for a variety of reasons.
 These can include any of the following situations:

-Head injuries such as a blow to the head or brain injury.
+- Head injuries such as a blow to the head or brain injury.

-An impact to the eye or surrounding area.
+- An impact to the eye or surrounding area.

-Chemical burns and injuries.
+- Chemical burn injuries.

-Particles, such as dirt, being lodged in the eye and causing injury.
+- Particles, such as dirt, being lodged in the eye and causing injury.

-Penetrating eye injuries.
+- Penetrating eye injuries.

-Medical negligence eye claims
+- Medical negligence eye claims

+Could you make a blindness claim?
 No matter the circumstances of the accident, injury, or medical negligence which caused you to lose your vision, you could be able to claim compensation for blindness or partial loss of sight.

 Vision and blindness charities, such as the Royal National Institute of Blind People, produce various reports each year into statistics for the number of people living with some form of sight loss.
 Previously released statistics show that an estimated two million people in the UK are partially sighted or blind.
 A report produced in 2017 estimated that by 2050 loss of vision will affect as many as 4.1 million people across the country.
 Other headline statistics show that:

-One in nine people over the age of 60 has some form of visual impairment.
+- One in nine people over the age of 60 has some form of visual impairment.

-25,000 children and young adults below the age of 16 were partially sighted or blind.
+- 25,000 children and young adults below the age of 16 were partially sighted or blind.

 A common question we are asked in relation to these types of claims is “can head trauma cause loss of eyesight?”
 Head injuries can be caused in a variety of different ways.
 The simplest answer is that yes, a blow to the head caused by a fall, road traffic accident or in another way could cause damage to your vision.
-If you have suffered from vision loss after head injury, you could be entitled to make a claim for compensation.
+If you have suffered from vision loss after a head injury, you could be entitled to make a claim for compensation.
 Your claim can be made against the person who was responsible for your head injury.
-Using a personal injury solicitor, such as those which we can provide, is the best way to make a successful claim.
+Using a personal injury solicitor, such as those which we can provide, is the best way to make a successful loss of sight claim.

-If you work with substances which are hazardous to health, such as chemicals, your employer should have taken the necessary safety precautions to ensure that you are kept safe.
+If you work with substances that are hazardous to health, such as chemicals, your employer should have taken the necessary safety precautions to ensure that you are kept safe.
 This could include providing you with the correct and necessary training and equipment.
 If your eyes do come into contact with harsh chemicals, you could experience loss of sight in one eye, or both eyes.
 If you were not provided with the correct equipment or the right training, the risk of this happening can be greatly increased.

 If you need to make an eye injury claim for an accident in the workplace, we can help you to bring a compensation claim against your employers.
 As we have previously mentioned, all workplaces should be kept safe and employers are legally obligated to reduce risks and get rid of hazards.
-Employers also need to be compliant with industry specific health and safety legislation.
+Employers also need to be compliant with industry-specific health and safety legislation.
 These laws cover areas such as: